vinaychakravarthi/vinaychakravarthi.github.io/_news/announcement_2.md

 related_posts: false
 ---

-FINU: Fisher-Informed Noise Injection for Efficient Zero-Shot Unlearning has been Accepted at TTU @ ICLR 2026 in the Main Track: 👏:
+FINU: Fisher-Informed Noise Injection for Efficient Zero-Shot Unlearning has been Accepted at TTU @ ICLR 2026 in the Main Track.
+Congratulations Varun 👏: